 For our very last day, we had decided to splash out on a day out at Universal Studios!
 Having visited Orlando last year, we knew it wasn’t going to be as good, or anywhere near as big.
 But it had the Mummy ride, and it would be worth it just for that!!

 We had a really, really fun day out.
-We discovered that their Jurassic Park ride is actually BETTER than Orlando’s, we had an unabashed good time in Shrek’s Far, Far Away, and we went on the Terminator and Mummy rides just a few times!
+We discovered that their Jurassic Park ride is actually BETTER than Orlando’s, we had an unabashed good time in Shrek’s Far, Far Away, and we went on the Terminator and Mummy rides just a few more times than I can count!
 We also met Elmo from Sesame Street, ate a corn dog, and… went back on the Mummy.
-And we got a free ride back to the city centre!
+And we even unwittingly got a free ride back to the city centre!

-…And then it was time to head to the airport.
+…And then, with a heavy heart but simultaneous excitement for the adventures ahead, it was time to head to the airport.